biodiversitydata-se/repo-overview/README.md

 * [ecodata-client-plugin](https://github.com/biodiversitydata-se/ecodata-client-plugin) - Utilities and form rendering for clients of the ecodata services.

 ### <a name="archeological"></a>Archeological data

+### <a name="biologging"></a>Biologging Portal
+* [biologging API](https://github.com/biodiversitydata-se/biologging-sensor-API) - API developped with Swagger OpenAPI to fetch the biologging data from the database.
+* [biologging client](https://github.com/biodiversitydata-se/biologging-sensor-client) - Biologging webclient portal, using the biologging-API
+* [biologging data-model](https://github.com/biodiversitydata-se/biologging-sensor-datamodel) - Datamodel documentation of the SBDI Biologging portal

 ### <a name="courses"></a>Courses and workshops
 * [workshops](https://github.com/biodiversitydata-se/workshops) - Online material for SBDI courses.